AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/diy-motor.md

 ## Freewheeling mods

 When the motor is not used it acts as a resistance.
 When the cytron is connected it acts like a brake.
 You have a few options.

-Playing with electronics is risky so do it at your own risk.
+{{% alert title="Warning"%}} Playing with electronics is risky, so do so at your own risk. {{% /alert %}}

 ## Free wheel mod v0